ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part01.md

 ![raspberry-pi-4b](images/how-to-bake-an-ortelius-pi/part01/11-use-os-customisation-yes.png)

 - Rinse and repeat 3 times

+#### Conclusion

+By this stage you should have three Pi 4 B's running with Ubuntu 22.04.4 LTS

 #### Disclaimer: Any brands I mention in this blog post series are not monetised.
 This is my home setup!